waveform80/picraft/docs/protocol.rst

 .. note::

-    Note that the ABNF specified by `RFC 5234`_ does not provide for implicit specification of linear white space.
+    Note that the ABNF specified by :RFC:`5234` does not provide for implicit specification of linear white space.
 In other words, unless whitespace is explicitly specified in ABNF constructions, it is not permitted by the specification.